iTwin/itwinjs-core/docs/learning/backend/CodeService.md

 The checks above may both be performed against the `CodeIndex`, even though it may be out-of-date with the server.
 If the check is successful, we can safely know that the Code is valid and unique for the iTwin.
 If the check fails, the addition or update of the element is rejected with an exception.
 In that case additional action is require to either reserve the Code, or refresh the local cache to reflect the fact that it was reserved by someone else on the user's behalf.

 The expectation is that Codes are *reserved* by applications up-front, before creating new elements.
-Reserving new Codes requires a network connection to the `CodeService` and:
+Reserving new Codes requires a network connection and:

-- the user must be authenticated and authorized by the `CodeService`
+- the user must be authenticated and authorized by to access the `CodeService`
 - only one user at a time may reserve Codes for an iTwin

 Generally it is a good idea to reserve a group of codes together rather than one-at-a-time, if possible.
 To reserve codes, use: